Aetherinox/csf-firewall/docs/docs/install/webui.md

 # Enable Web Interface <!-- omit from toc -->

-ConfigServer Firewall provides an optional web-based interface that lets you manage CSF from your browser.
+CSF provides an optional web-based interface which lets you manage CSF from your browser.
 With it, you can configure settings, and blacklist or whitelist IPs without using commands or editing configuration files manually.
 If you choose not to enable the interface, all management must be done directly through the CSF config files, or by running commands through your shell.

+??? danger "Security Notice"

+    Because the web interface runs under the system's root account, a successful login grants full root access to your server.
+It is essential to configure and use this feature with caution.
+Additional security measures are included to help make using the interface safer, but careful management is still strongly recommended.

+    We recommend placing the CSF web interface behind either a tunnel, or reverse proxy such as Nginx or Traefik.

 <br />